ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **Amazon MQ**
 	is a managed message broker service for Apache ActiveMQ that makes it easy to set up and operate message brokers in the cloud.
 	If you're using messaging with existing applications and want to move your messaging service to the cloud quickly and easily, it is recommended that you consider Amazon MQ.
-	It supports industry-standard APIs and protocols so you can switch from any standards-based message broker to Amazon MQ without rewriting the messaging code in your applications.
+	It supports industry-standard APIs and protocols( NMS and MQTT messaging protocol) so you can switch from any standards-based message broker to Amazon MQ without rewriting the messaging code in your applications.

 ==**AWS SWF**==
 	is a fully-managed state tracker and task coordinator service.